Skip navigation

 1. All staff comply with the University Code of conduct while representing the University.

-3. While working away from campus, the work party communicate with the local area authorised person according to a pre-arranged communication schedule identified in the hazard assessment.
+3. While working away from campus, the work party communicates with the local area authorised person according to a pre-arranged communication schedule identified in the hazard assessment.

 4. The communication schedule contains an escalation plan with specific responsibilities in the unlikely event that the pre-arranged communications are not being delivered or received.

 5. It is preferable to have multiple forms of communication available but at least one form of reliable electronic communication device is taken when working away from campus.
-All party members are to be given information and training in the use of the communication devices, including, where appropriate, the Emergency Position Indicating Radio Beacon (EPIRB) and/or the Personal Locating Beacon (PLB).
+All party members are to be given information and training in the use of the communication devices, including, where appropriate, an Emergency Position Indicating Radio Beacon (EPIRB) and/or a Personal Locating Beacon (PLB) and/or a GPS Tracker and/or an iphone 14+ satellite tracker.

 Emergency procedures